 - 1. "Health Management Plan" (HMP) means a written plan that identifies the student's health care needs and is developed by the school health assistant cooperatively with the student and parent or guardian based on the orders provided by the student's health care practitioner. - 2.
 An HMP shall be developed for students who require accommodations and health care during the school day.
-One example is students with diabetes who require care to manage their diabetes during the school day.
-The student's HMP shall incorporate the Medical Management Plan. - 3.
-If the student has a Section 504 Plan or an Individualized Education Program (IEP), the HMP shall be reviewed by the Section 504 Committee or IEP Team and included as part of the IEP or Section 504 Plan. - 4.
-In accordance with the request of a parent or guardian of a student with diabetes and the student's Diabetes Medical Management Plan, a school nurse or, in the absence of a school health assistant, Diabetes Care Personnel shall perform diabetes care functions that shall include, at a minimum:
+Some examples may be a student with diabetes, asthma, anaphylaxis, or long standing medical conditions that may require daily medication or classroom accommodations to manage the health of the student. - 3.
+If the student has a Section 504 Plan or an Individualized Education Program (IEP), the HMP shall be reviewed by the Section 504 Committee or IEP Team and included as part of the IEP or Section 504 Plan.

-- a.
+- 4. In accordance with the request of a parent or guardian of a student with diabetes and the student's Diabetes Medical Management Plan, a school nurse or, in the absence of a school health assistant, Diabetes Care Personnel shall perform diabetes care functions that shall include, at a minimum: - a.
 Checking and recording the student's blood glucose levels and ketone levels or assisting the student with checking and recording these levels; - b.
 Responding to blood glucose levels that are outside of the student's target range; - c.
 Administering glucagon and other emergency treatments as prescribed; - d.
 Administering insulin or assisting the student in administering insulin through the insulin delivery system that the student uses; - e.
 Providing oral diabetes medications; and - f.
 Following instructions regarding meals, snacks, and physical activity.